smcorwin/beautiful-jekyll/aboutme.md

 **Boston University Shanghai Internship Study Abroad Program at Fudan University** | Fall 2015

-Seeking to combine my environmental science and Chinese studies in a study abroad experience, I petitioned Duke to all me to particpate in Boston University's Shanghai Internship Program.
+Seeking to combine my environmental science and Chinese studies in a study abroad experience, I petitioned Duke to allow me to particpate in Boston University's Shanghai Internship Program.
 The program is now on Duke's list of pre-approved study abroad programs.
-While studying abroad in Shanghai, I took a Chinese class, courses on Chinese politics and society, and interned part-time at a solar quality assurance, supply chain management, and engineering services firm.
+While studying abroad in Shanghai, I took a Chinese class and courses on Chinese politics and society and interned part-time at a solar quality assurance, supply chain management, and engineering services firm.

 **Delegate to the [Duke-UNC China Leadership Summit](https://www.dukeunccls.com/)** | 2015, 2016